Landing Pag Banner Dach Misery Of Maintenance Scaled

 Managed file transfer is used often in the healthcare industry, with providers using MFT solutions to secure sensitive patient information like medical records and test results.
 MFT also enables healthcare providers to stay within HIPAA compliance regulations.

-Banking and finance is another industry involving the storage and transfer of extremely sensitive and valuable information like financial records, bank statements, and personal customer data.
-Financial institutions rely on MFT for secure file transfer activity between banks, third-party vendors, and trading partners.
+Banking and finance is another industry involving the storage and transfer of extremely sensitive and valuable information, such as financial records, bank statements and personal customer data.
+Financial institutions rely on MFT for secure file transfer activity between banks, third-party vendors and trading partners.

 By encrypting the data and transferring it securely, banks can protect unauthorized user access.
 And if attacks do happen, managed file transfer can be employed to help with disaster recovery.
 MFT solutions provide data backup and recovery functionality so data can be restored in the event of a disaster.

-Managed file transfer can also help financial institutions streamline business processes through automation of data exchange, and give them confidence they’re following compliance regulations for PCI DSS, HIPAA, GDPR, and SOX.
+Managed file transfer can also help financial institutions streamline business processes through the automation of data exchange and give them confidence they’re following compliance regulations for PCI DSS, HIPAA, GDPR and SOX.

-Teams can achieve automated file transfer workflows, enable secure file transfer for better data security, track and log all file transfer processes, and do all of this from anywhere to any location.
-Automation improves electronic data interchange (EDI) service levels and increases the overall functionality of the MFT platform.
+Automated file transfer workflows enable secure file transfer for better data security.
+When you can track and log all file transfer processes from anywhere to any location thanks to a centralized workload automation (WLA) solution, you improve electronic data interchange (EDI) service levels and increase the overall functionality of your MFT platform.

-Automate end-to-end data pipelines while syncing file transfers with their related business processes.
-Create triggers to stop and start MFT workflows when an upload, download, or failure occurs, and ensure guaranteed delivery with automatic resume or restart if transfers fail because of network downtime issues.
+With a sophisticated WLA tool, you can also automate end-to-end data pipelines while syncing file transfers with their related business processes.
+Triggers can stop and start MFT workflows when an upload, download or failure occurs.
+Plus, you get guaranteed delivery with automatic resume or restart if transfers fail because of network downtime issues.

 Redwood’s managed file transfer solution allows teams to pass custom variables between workflows, segment large files or use compression for faster download.
 Teams can easily coordinate sensitive data exchange between internal and external partners while adhering to strict compliance regulations.